 Architected and built J2EE apps for Fortune 500 banks and insurance companies.
 At a time where most development was moving offshore, I was fortunate enough to be part of a special division that still did custom software development on a big scale.
 It was here that I first learned that I enjoyed consulting and helping people improve their processes and technology.

-Get an email from me once a month about developer tools and developer relations.
+Get an email from me about developer tools and developer relations.